– Paul Cookson

 Purpose Drives Good Design

 As Jeffrey Zeldman, acclaimed web usability guru said, “Content precedes design.
 Design in the absence of content is not design, it’s decoration.”
-Every page on a website has, or should have, a purpose.
+Every page on a website has or should have a purpose.
 Only after that purpose is identified can an effective design be created.
 What are your users looking for?
-Is it information,are they looking to be entertained, are they ready to buy something?
+Is it information?
+Do they expect to be entertained?
+Or, are they ready to buy?
 The answers to these questions will inform the design.

 Using Traditional Design Elements

-- Color – there have been countless studies linking colors to emotions – red is passion, green is serenity (and the color of money) and so on.
-The color palette for a website needs to be consistent with the site’s core business.
-A financial services website, for example, may not want to lean too heavily on red; a landscaping/gardening website would certainly want to use green.
-The wrong choice could have your visitors running for the hills
+- Color – there have been countless studies linking colors to emotions – red is passion, green is serenity (and the color of money), and so on.
+The color palette for your website needs to be consistent throughout and it should align with your core business.
+A financial services website, for example, may not want to lean too heavily on red; a landscaping/gardening website on the other hand would certainly want to use green.
+The wrong choice could have your visitors running for the hills.

 - Fonts – For the most part, sans serif fonts like Arial and Verdana are the easiest to read online.
-Decorative fonts can work but only if they are used sparingly as in a callout box or blockquote.
-Light color fonts on a dark background are recommended.
-It’s just easier on the eyes
+Decorative fonts work but only used sparingly as in a callout box or blockquote.
+Light color fonts on a dark background are recommended as it’s easier on the eyes.

-- White space– Nothing will drive visitors away faster than a cluttered page.
-White space creates “breathing room” and makes your content blocks stand out
+- White space – Nothing will drive visitors away faster than a cluttered page.
+White space creates a “breathing room” and helps your content blocks stand out.

-- Images – Professional images will immediately set you apart from your competition.
-Stock images will work if you don’t have professional images.
-If you intend to use stock images, make sure you have the proper authorization to use them
+- Images – Professional images will immediately set your site apart from your competition.
+Use stock images if you don’t have professional images.
+Just be sure you have the proper authorization to use them.

 Make it Mobile Friendly

-Today, more people access the internet from their mobile devices than their desktop computers.
-That’s why it’s critical that your website be optimized for proper display at a variety of different viewing widths.
-This is not just a user convenience.
-It’s one of Google’s ranking factors.
-Every website designed by Sandra Network is thoroughly tested on a variety of devices to ensure the best user experience.
+Today, more people access the internet from their mobile devices than from their desktop computers.
+That’s why it’s critical your website is optimized for a variety of different viewing widths.
+You’ll want to ensure it displays properly on all of them.
+Of course, you want your user to have the best experience on your website but it’s not the only reason to optimize your website.
+Optimization is also one of the factors Google uses to determine your website’s ranking.
+Every website Sandra Network designs is thoroughly tested on a variety of devices to ensure your user will have the best browsing experience.